SamiUllah481/Backend-Development-Exercise-Sales-Team-Per-formance-Analysis-Using-LLM/README.md

 curl http://localhost:5000/api/rep_performance/123

+*1. Technologies USED:*

+**1. Flask:**

+- **Framework:** A popular Python web framework for building web applications.
+It provides a lightweight and flexible approach to creating RESTful APIs and web services.

+**2. Pandas:**

+- **Library:** A powerful data manipulation and analysis library for Python.
+It is used to load the CSV data file, perform data cleaning, filtering, and calculations, and prepare the data for analysis.

+**3. Groq:**

+- **Library:** A library specifically designed for interacting with the Groq LLM.
+It provides the necessary functions for sending messages to the LLM and receiving responses.

+**4. Python:**

+- **Language:** The primary programming language used for the entire project.

+**5. dotenv:**

+- **Library:** (Optional, depending on your Groq API key management) Used to load environment variables from a `.env` file, allowing you to securely store sensitive information like API keys.

+**Additional Notes:**

+- The code uses the `datetime` module from the Python standard library for date/time operations.
+- The `jsonify` function from Flask is used to convert Python objects to JSON format for API responses.

+These technologies work together to create a web application that can analyze sales data using a Large Language Model (LLM) and provide insights through API endpoints.

 Use code with caution.

 This will send a GET request to the /api/rep_performance/<userid> endpoint and return the LLM's feedback in JSON format.